salemovic99/salemovic99/README.md

 <h1 align="center">Hi 👋, I'm salem almaare</h1>
-<h3 align="center">Welcome to my corner of the web!
+<h3 align="left">Welcome to my corner of the web!
 I'm salem almaari, a passionate and dedicated web developer committed to crafting digital experiences that are not just visually appealing but also functional and user-friendly.</h3>

 <p align="left">